merely-useful/py-rse/index.md

 <p class="caption">(\#fig:bash-basics-manual)Manual highlights</p>
 </div>

-Some commands have a `--help` option that provides a succinct summary of possibilites, but the best place to go for help these days is probably the [TLDR][tldr] website.
+Some commands have a `--help` option that provides a succinct summary of possibilities, but the best place to go for help these days is probably the [TLDR][tldr] website.
 The acronym stands for "too long, didn't read", and its help for `wc` displays this: